Goldman slashes price target on Companhia Energetica de Minas Gerais [CIG] – find out why.

-Companhia Energetica de Minas Gerais [NYSE: CIG] closed the trading session at $2.31 on 07/22/21.
-The day’s price range saw the stock hit a low of $2.30, while the highest price level was $2.35.
+Companhia Energetica de Minas Gerais [NYSE: CIG] surged by $0.05 during the normal trading session on Wednesday and reaching a high of $2.37 during the day while it closed the day at $2.36.
 The company report on November 16, 2020 that Cia Energetica De Minas Gerais – ADR – Level II to Host Earnings Call.

 Cia Energetica De Minas Gerais – ADR – Level II (NYSE:CIG) will be discussing their earnings results in their 2020 Third Quarter Earnings call to be held on November 16, 2020 at 11:30 AM Eastern Time.